-As you complete the second half of the Spring 2014 semester remember that the Office of Academic Enrichment provides a number of resources that can provide help to students who are struggling, as well as to students who are successful and looking for ways to sharpen their skills.
+The Office of Academic Enrichment provides a number of resources that can provide help to students who are struggling, as well as to those who are successful and looking for ways to sharpen their skills.

 - Drop-In Tutoring.
 Two hours a day, five days a week, drop-in tutoring is available in math, chemistry and physics.

 - Group Tutoring.
 Free group tutoring in a number of courses is offered each semester.
 Groups are formed in response to student requests.

 STUDY SKILLS ASSISTANCE

 - Workshops at the OAE.
 We appreciate your posting our workshop schedule where it will be visible to students visiting your department; feel free to make as many copies as you wish.

 - Online workshops: Your Roadmap to Success (http://www.udel.edu/AEC-workshop/).
 These workshops are designed to help students identify skill areas they need to improve in, to practice new techniques, and to evaluate their progress.

 - Study Skills course (UNIV113).
 This one-credit pass/fail course includes comprehensive coverage of strategies for successful studying, which are then put to use in a concurrent “target class” of the student’s choice.
 While the course is aimed at freshmen and sophomores, exceptions can be made for other students when needed.
 Only a few seats left!

 - Academic Intake appointments.
 Any student can meet with one of our staff members to assess his/her current study strategies and develop a plan for strengthening those strategies.
 In particular, students in academic difficulty can benefit from this one-on-one academic counseling.

 The OAE Newsletter provides a quick overview of offerings.
 For more details on OAE programs, visit our website.